2 weeks: 1 week terrestrial & 1 week marine – 23 July – 5 August 2023

 Langkube Valley Forest biodiversity experience

 The Langkube Valley lies within the North Buton Nature Reserve (82,000 ha) and represents a vast area of unexplored, primary rainforest.
 The region supports an array of different habitats that remain largely unknown to science.
 Importantly, it is also a stronghold for the endangered Anoa, a CITES listed dwarf buffalo.
 After completing training in jungle survival skills (which can include a canopy access course for an additional cost) and learning about Wallacean wildlife and conservation, volunteers will assist a team of biologists documenting the valley’s rich biodiversity.
 Biologists will focus on mammalian, avian and herpetological assemblages together with forest structure and carbon surveys.
 Particular attention will be given to records of endangered Sulawesi endemics, such as the Anoa and the Maleo, both rarely sighted but critically important species for local conservation efforts.
 There exists a high likelihood that new species records for Buton Island will be made given that this expedition will be working in remote and previously unsurveyed forests.
 Survey techniques include the use of camera traps, distance and patch occupancy estimates for large mammal species, mist netting for bats, Pollard counts for butterflies, standard search transects for reptiles, spotlight surveys for amphibians, and point counts for birds.
+There is also the opportunity to complete a half day course which will train you into how access the tree canopy using ropes and ascenders (this is an optional course costing £190).

 The Hoga Island marine centre is our largest marine research site with teams of marine scientists based.
 The Centre which is based on a car and bike free island which is in the heart of the Wakatobi Marine National Park and it hosts up to 120 marine biology specialists and students a week each summer, so you have the opportunity of learning a greater range of marine survey techniques.
 In your first week, you have the opportunity of completing a PADI Open Water dive training course or completing the Indo-Pacific reef ecology course with practicals by diving.
 For the second week those who have completed their dive training then do the Indo-Pacific reef ecology course with dive based practicals.
 Once the Indo-Pacific reef ecology course has been completed you will then move onto learning specific marine biodiversity survey techniques including stereo-video surveys of reef fish, video surveys of benthic transects, 3D mapping of coral reefs, behaviour studies on cleaner fish, coral regeneration, community structure of butterflyfish, seagrass and mangroves, marine plastics and many other projects.